 With Women’s Health Week starting today, it is time to put your health first and start making positive changes one step at a time!

-Lately it would seem that stylish individuals are increasingly willing to risk life and limb by perching precariously atop a pair of skyscraper heels.
+Lately, it would seem that stylish individuals are increasingly willing to risk life and limb by perching precariously atop a pair of skyscraper heels.

 Without proper support, the ankle and foot move in a turned-out position that weakens the support given to the ankle making it easier to sprain.
 Ankle sprains can cause pain and sometimes swelling because of soft tissue damage around the ankle.
 There are other risks too.
-The unnatural position of the foot when it is squashed into a shoe that is too narrow can also cause painful deformities such as hammer or contracted toe, bunions and Morton’s neuromas.
+The unnatural position of the foot when it is squashed into a shoe that is too narrow can also cause painful deformities such as a hammer or contracted toe, bunions and Morton’s neuromas.

 In addition, the position that high heels force the wearer to adopt, with feet pointing downwards and pressure on the ball of the foot, can affect the posture.
 The natural S-curve shape of the back flattens and added strain is placed on back muscles, causing back pain.
 Knee and hip pain may result from the additional work required from these joints to compensate for the position of the foot.
-Ultimately your ability to move your body forward may be noticeably reduced.
+Ultimately, your ability to move your body forward may be noticeably reduced.

 Don’t hang up your heels, just listen to your body.
 If you start to experience pain or tiredness when wearing your heels, swap into a different pair of shoes.

-Try to keep the heels under two inches for day-to-day wear.
+Try to keep the heels fewer than two inches for day-to-day wear.
 If you must go higher then wear them minimally.
 The higher the heel, the higher the risk.
 Alternating between heights is a good practical way to minimise the strain on your body but also reduce the likelihood of injury or accident.

 Work those calf muscles.
 Maintaining good strength in your calves, performing daily calf stretching at least twice per day and keeping your core active and stable are easy ways to minimise the risk of injury.